MITgcm/MITgcm/doc/contributing/contributing.rst

 clusters, running using different operating systems, testing several different Fortran compilers.
 The reference machine ``villon.mit.edu`` is one of such daily test machines.
-When changes in output occur from previous runs, even if as minor as changes in numeric output to machine precision, MITgcm maintainers are automatically notified.
+When changes in output occur from previous runs, even if as minor as changes in numeric output to machine precision, MITgcm head developers are automatically notified.

 Links to summary results from the daily testing are posted at http://mitgcm.org/public/testing.html.